This article does not yet show and describe the graphical user interface of Checkmk version 2.0.0. We will update this article as soon as possible.

 The mechanism used here is called piggyback:

 The plug-in or special agent transports data of other hosts — ‘piggybacked’ so to speak — alongside its own data.
-Checkmk stores this data in the directory
+Checkmk places this data in the

 The host name must exactly match the directory created in